alorozco53/alorozco53.github.io/aboutme.md

 My current goals are directed towards enhancing how humans and machines communicate and understand themselves, as well as providing elegant models for such tasks.

+## What happened before? 🤔 Undergrad degree at UNAM!